lecstor/copin/README.md

 Running in this configuration, the `port` element of `server` will come from the `default.yaml` file, the `host` element will come from the `production.yaml` override file, and `node.env` will come from the shell environment variable.

+API
+---

+`const config = Copin();`

+Get an instance of Copin with default settings.
+Copin is a singleton so files and env will only be loaded once.
+Config files will be read from `./config`.

+`const config = Copin({ dir: 'other-config-dir' });`

+Set the directory where config files will be found.

+`const config = Copin({ fresh: true });`

+Refresh the Copin singleton config.
+If config files or environmanet variables have changed and the Copin instance needs to be updated then this is how you do that. (used in Copin tests)

+`const host = config.get('server.host');`

+`get` will throw an exception for undefined keys to help catch typos and missing values.

+`const hasHost = config.has('server.host');`

+Use `has` to test if a configuration value is defined.
+Returns true|false.

+`const host = config.server.host;`

+If you prefer you can access config values directly as js object properties.

 License
 -------